maxludden/supergene-v2/books/book08/md/chapter-2631.md

 “That wasn’t a geno art.
 It was just a simple punch.”
 Han Sen smiled.

-“Son of a b*tch.
+“Son of a bitch.
 I am now buying into Han Sen’s bluffing.”

 “Haha!
 A random punch.
 Well said, Brother Han.”